 There are two ways to apply the therapy depending on your physical need.

 Mechanical traction: The process is special as it includes using mechanical devices to stretch the spinal vertebrae and muscles.
 The procedure will allow intermittent and continuous stretching while you are on the traction table.
 It will combine massage, vibration, and heat to achieve the desired impact.
-But before undergoing this type of procedure, it is essential to undergo a thorough physical examination to see whether you are eligible for the treatment.
+But before undergoing this type of procedure, you must undergo a thorough physical examination to see whether you are eligible for the treatment.

 Usually, there are no long-term risks associated with spinal tractions.
 But side effects can be there, and they will arise during or just after the treatment.
 Many patients experience mild or standard muscular spasms after the traction.
 You can also have some pain in the treated area.

-The process is highly effective in people who are suffering from chronic pain in the neck and spinal cord.
+Traction Therapy is highly effective in people suffering from chronic neck and spinal cord pain.

 The problem is that the alignment of the vertebral column exerts undue pressure on the muscles.
 As a result, the muscles are constantly under stress.
 But the traction will help to relax the muscles and release the tension.